digital-wisdom-ai/firebase_deploy_python/README.md

 # Deploy Python Firebase Functions with GitHub Actions
 This project contains a sample workflow for automating the deployment of a Python Firebase Function with GitHub Actions.
-The Firebase files and python code deploy a simple hello world function with Flask as a Firebase serverless Function.
+The Firebase files and Python code deploy a simple hello world function with Flask as a Firebase serverless Function.
+Note that Python 3.11 is the latest version supported by Python Firebase Functions v2 as of April 2025.

 # GitHub Actions Trigger
 The action is triggered from any push to the feature branch `add-deploy-workflow` or a manual trigger.
 The default for the feature branch is `staging`.
 The manual trigger allows the user to select a GitHub branch and Firebase alias `staging`/`prod`.

 # Python package manager
-The project uses `uv`, a modern package manager, but Firebase expects `pip`.
-This workflow installs `uv`, then generates a `requirements.txt` file from `uv` files.
-If you only use `pip`, you can remove these two steps.
+The project uses `uv`, a modern package manager, which creates a virtual environment named `.venv`.
+Firebase expects a virtual environment named `venv` with `pip` installed.
+We can use `uv` commands to do so.
+Note that we are running `uv sync` with the `--active` flag because we need to maintain two virtual environments: `venv` for Firebase and the default `.venv` for uv.

 # GCP Service Account
 Deployment depends upon a Google Cloud service account for authentication.
 Set this up in the GCP console by creating a dedicated service account for GitHub Actions.
 You'll need to do this for each Firebase project.